tukcps/AADD/README.md

 It can also be used for symbolic simulation of SystemC or SystemC AMS/TLM models which requires in addition installation of the SystemC library.

 ## Usage
-Using AADD as simple as:
+Using AADD is as simple as:

 ```
 	#include "aadd.h"